tekkenpc/CTF-Challenges/Postman.md

 I've ran nikto and dirb to look for some hidden folders, or interesting ones, nothing was properly revealed.

-Let's run a second port scan to see if we missed something:
+Let's run a second port scan to see if I missed something:

-indeed we missed port 6379, Redis server:
+indeed I missed port 6379, Redis server:

 <img width="1367" alt="Screenshot 2019-11-11 at 23 46 41" src="https://user-images.githubusercontent.com/47299364/68627221-87bfd100-04dd-11ea-8463-014dde71bab6.png">